Please wait while the search results are loading...

 Flying Car, Electric and Personal Aircraft Companies to Watch:

-Uber is working on a concept for airborne ridesharing.
+Uber was working on a concept for airborne ridesharing called Uber Elevate, which it sold to Joby Aviation in late 2020.
+Uber maintains a stake in Joby Aviation, which will use the Uber app to offer air taxi rides.
 Test services may eventually launch in Dallas, Melbourne and Los Angeles.
 All three test sites are noted for frustrating levels of automobile traffic and road delays, as well as large numbers of high-income residents who might willingly pay for such services.
 Part of the concept is the use of state-of-the-art VTOL aircraft to pick up and drop off atop small “skyports” that will be conveniently located in dense urban environments.
-Uber is working closely with innovative aircraft manufacturers, seeking the right combination of safety, speed, comfort, quiet operations and a green footprint.
-Possible suppliers include Aurora Flight Sciences (a Boeing company), Bell (a global leader in helicopters), EmbraerX (an advanced concept unit owned by aircraft maker Embraer), Karem Aircraft (maker of a tiltrotor aircraft), Pipistrel Vertical Solutions and Jaunt Air Mobility.

 A Representative List of Organizations that Have Used our Research and Products: